Home » Recipe Index » Side Dishes

 • Halve the acorn squashes, and remove the stems, pulp, and seeds.

-• Mix together the melted butter, brown sugar, and cinnamon.
+• Mix together the melted butter, brown sugar, and cinnamon in a small bowl.

 • Place the acorn squash on a baking sheet cut side up then baste the butter mixture onto acorn squash (there will be a puddle inside the acorn squash).